 A group of seven citizens started purifying step-wells in the Udhampur district of Jammu & Kashmir in early 2021.
 It slowly turned into a local phenomenon as citizens in large numbers joined the mission to revive their cultural heritage.
+Bringing back to life 65 step wells in less than 4 months.

 Jammu & Kashmir’s Udhampur district is known as the Land of Bowlis.
 Bowlis are natural sources of spring water that have existed in these spaces for ages.
-For years altogether, these bowlis served as the natural resource of water for domestic purposes.
+For years altogether, this bowlis served as the natural resource of water for domestic purposes.
 However, modern development activities such as laying down roads, constructions, accumulation of waste, and other human factors drastically affected the existence of these step-wells.

 Around 65 bowlis have been revived so far with the collective efforts of locals within four months.
 Many people from the district have joined hands to save the natural spring water resources.
 The district commissioner, Indu Kanwal, was the first to appreciate the work of the citizens through Twitter.